M0nero/flask_search_crypto/README.md

 pip install lxml
 pip install tensorflow
 ```
-For best performance, we recommend using Nvidia discrete graphics with following instructions:
+For best performance, we recommend using NVIDIA discrete graphics with following instructions:
 > 1. Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)(first of all by joining the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program))
 > 2. Generate the command in the pip configurator on the [PyTorch](https://pytorch.org/get-started/locally/) official website with the CUDA option